Close Menu

 Other examples of areas at issue are stating your own point of view; initiating or sustaining conversation; understanding and responding to social cue; responding to requests, suggestions, criticism, correction, and challenges; and keeping social interactions free of irritability, sensitivity, or arguments.

 These examples show the nature of this area of mental function.
-Again, the SSA does not require documentation of all of the examples.
+Again, the SSA does not require records proving all of the examples.
 However, they are looking at your record to see if there are examples of trouble in this area of function.
-The reason why this area issue important is that almost all jobs require you to deal or interact with other people.
+The reason why this issue is important is that almost all jobs require you to deal or interact with other people.

 PARAGRAPH B3 – CONCENTRATE, PERSIST OR MAINTAIN PACE